-The Company's largest country by premium underwritten remains France accounting for 57.2% of total business.
-Premiums written in France which cover both retail banking and consumer finance products increased by 7.5% compared to prior year despite market conditions and competition.
+The Company's largest country by premium underwritten remains France accounting for 52.4% of total business.
+Premiums written in France which cover retail banking remained stable year on year despite the application of price discounts on certain products, whilst consumer finance products decreased by 1.9% compared to prior year due to market conditions and competition.

-In Italy the Company's second largest market with 30.4% of total business, reported an increase of 1.7% on premiums written to € 220,506k.
-Premiums underwritten increased for the retail banks following the introduction of the Creval banking network; whilst consumer finance business decreased automotive protection covers.
+In Italy the Company's second largest market with 35.2% of total business, reported an increase of 25.7% on premiums written to € 277,138k.
+Premiums underwritten increased for the retail banks following a strong marketing campaign and commercial performance; whilst consumer finance business also increased on the regularisation of the motor finance channels.

-Premiums written in Germany the Company's third largest market increased by 2.7% to € 45,508k with a strong performance on the short channels offsetting decrease in dealer long channels.
-The Company implemented the new legislation concerning commission cap during the year with its Partners.
+Premiums written in Germany the Company's third largest market increased by 2.2% to € 46,520k with an uplift in performance during the second half of the year in both the short and long dealer channels.